Feeling Restless? 10 Tips for a Better Night’s Sleep

 5. Enhance the Quality of Your Surroundings

-If you are only recently struggling with getting a good night's sleep, it can be easy to underestimate the power improving your environment can make on your sleep quality.
+If you are only recently struggling with getting a good night's sleep, it can be easy to underestimate the power that improving your environment can have on your sleep quality.
 Here are a couple of points to adopt to help improve your sleep environment:

 6. Take Care of Your Diet